atbcb/usab-uswds/_ada-guides/chapter-5-stairways.md

 #### Can handrails overlap door maneuvering clearances?

-![Handrail extension shown at latch side of door and shown outside door maneuvering clearance that is located 8" max. from the face of the door.]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s10.jpg){: .img-right}
+![Handrail extension shown at latch side of door and shown outside door maneuvering clearance that is located 8 inches maximum from the face of the door.]({{ site.baseurl }}{{ page.image-directory }}chapter5/5s10.jpg){: .img-right}

 No, door maneuvering clearances must be free of any overlapping objects, even those providing knee and toe clearance, which can interfere with maneuvering at doors and doorways.
-However, door maneuvering clearances can be offset up to 8" from the face of the door or gate to accommodate wall thickness, casework, shelves, or other elements adjacent to doorways, including handrails.
+However, door maneuvering clearances can be offset up to 8&Prime; from the face of the door or gate to accommodate wall thickness, casework, shelves, or other elements adjacent to doorways, including handrails.
 The door maneuvering clearance must be measured from the leading edge of such elements so that the full